7 Top-Rated Marseilles Day Trips

 The historic port town of Cassis feels a world away from the big city of Marseilles, although the distance is only 22 kilometers.
 Presiding over a semicircular bay and framed by mountains, this picturesque fishing village once attracted painters, including Vlaminck, Dufy, and Matisse.
 The artists were drawn to the charming scene of pastel-colored houses and sailboats reflected in the bay.
 Today, Cassis is a popular recreation center for the residents of Marseilles, who enjoy relaxing visits in this scenic setting.
 Cassis is also an ideal destination for those who want to make an easy day trip from Marseilles.
 Tourist attractions of Cassis include the old settlement center with remains of 12th- and 14th-century fortifications, a castle built in 1381, and the beautiful Fontaine des Quatre Nations.

-Listed as a "Most Beautiful Village" in France, Gordes has well-preserved historic sites and an atmospheric medieval ambience.
-The most monumental sites of this hilltop village are the castle and church that tower over the village and impress onlookers.
-Originally constructed in 1031, the medieval castle was rebuilt in 1525 and carefully restored with Renaissance influences.
+In the heart of the mountainous Luberon region of Provence, the village perché (hilltop village) of Gordes is one of France's "Most Beautiful Villages".
+This captivating destination has many well-preserved historic buildings and an atmospheric medieval ambience.
+The most monumental sites are the castle and church that tower over the village and impress onlookers.
+Originally constructed in 1031, the castle was rebuilt in 1525 and carefully restored with Renaissance influences.
 This imposing monument is strongly guarded with its round machicolated towers bearing terraces for the artillery.
-Clinging to the hillside, the ancient village of Gordes features charming narrow cobblestone streets that thread their way through tall houses built against the rock.
+The center of Gordes village, in its lofty perched position, is a cluster of narrow cobblestone streets that thread their way through tall houses built against the rock.
 Gordes also extends to include the Bories village and the noteworthy Sénanque Abbey, set in a peaceful green valley.
-Many a famous artist including Marc Chagall and Victor Vasarely have found inspiration here.
+Many famous artists including Marc Chagall and Victor Vasarely have found inspiration here.

 At the foot of the Castéou Mountains, the seaside scenery of Hyères has long attracted visitors and made the town a flourishing health resort (one of the first in France).
 Typical of the Provence region, Hyères has a lively daily market held in the Old Town on the Place Massillon.
 Also on this square is the 12th-century Tour Saint-Blaise, the remains of a residence of the Knights Templar.
 On the Rue Rabaton is the birthplace of the great preacher Massillon, court minister to Louis XIV and the Bishop of Clermont.
 Also worth a visit is the Eglise Sainte-Cathérine, originally built in the 12th century and restored in the 16th century.
 When walking up to the front door of the church, visitors will notice a charming little Renaissance house with corner turrets.
 The village also has a former monastery and lovely 13th-century houses on the Rue Paradis.
 Hyères' 13th-century Porte de la Rade, the former main gate, helps visitors to imagine the medieval ambience of the town.